frugan-dev/blog.ewake.it/_posts/2014-07-08-plugin-di-default-e-plugin-consigliati-nelle-installazioni-wordpress.md

 **SPAM:**

-- <a href="https://wordpress.org/plugins/email-address-encoder/" target="_blank">https://wordpress.org/plugins/email-address-encoder/</a>
+- <a href="https://it.wordpress.org/plugins/email-address-encoder/" target="_blank">https://it.wordpress.org/plugins/email-address-encoder/</a>

 **Prestazioni:**

 - <a href="https://it.wordpress.org/plugins/w3-total-cache/" target="_blank">https://it.wordpress.org/plugins/w3-total-cache/</a>
 - <a href="https://it.wordpress.org/plugins/accelerated-mobile-pages/" target="_blank">https://it.wordpress.org/plugins/accelerated-mobile-pages/</a>
 - <a href="https://it.wordpress.org/plugins/google-pagespeed-insights/" target="_blank">https://it.wordpress.org/plugins/google-pagespeed-insights/</a>
+- <a href="https://it.wordpress.org/plugins/wp-optimize/" target="_blank">https://it.wordpress.org/plugins/wp-optimize/</a>
+- <a href="https://it.wordpress.org/plugins/p3-profiler/" target="_blank">https://it.wordpress.org/plugins/p3-profiler/</a>
-- <a href="https://wordpress.org/plugins/wp-optimize/" target="_blank">https://wordpress.org/plugins/wp-optimize/</a>
+- <a href="https://it.wordpress.org/plugins/wp-smushit/" target="_blank">https://it.wordpress.org/plugins/wp-smushit/</a>
-- <a href="https://wordpress.org/plugins/p3-profiler/" target="_blank">https://wordpress.org/plugins/p3-profiler/</a>
+- <a href="https://it.wordpress.org/plugins/ewww-image-optimizer/" target="_blank">https://it.wordpress.org/plugins/ewww-image-optimizer/</a>

 **SEO:**